-- 34.12 A person seeking a replacement for a personalized number plate that has been lost, stolen, damaged or destroyed shall, if he wishes to retain the same personalized numbers, submit to the Insurance Corporation of British Columbia - (a) the fee specified in the regulation, - (b) the appropriate application form and, where required by the corporation, a declaration outlining the loss, theft or destruction or surrender of both personalized number plates where damage has occurred, and - (c) an application for assignment of interim number plates or other form of identification normally assigned to his vehicle type pending receipt and assignment of the reproduced personalized number plates together with the prescribed substitution fee.
+- 34.12 A person seeking a replacement for a personalized number plate that has been lost, stolen, damaged or destroyed shall, if the person wishes to retain the same personalized numbers, submit to the Insurance Corporation of British Columbia - (a) the fee specified in the regulation, - (b) the appropriate application form and, where required by the corporation, a declaration outlining the loss, theft or destruction or surrender of both personalized number plates where damage has occurred, and - (c) an application for assignment of interim number plates or other form of identification normally assigned to the person's vehicle type pending receipt and assignment of the reproduced personalized number plates together with the prescribed substitution fee.

 [en.
 B.C.
 Reg.
 295/79, s. (c); am.
 B.C.
-Reg.
+Regs.
 317/96, s.
-1.]
+1; 64/2021, ss.
+5 and 6.]